 The computer uses non-volatile CMOS memory to save information about your system configuration: the drives, memory, and video support installed in your system.
 This memory is battery powered when AC power is removed, so the configuration data is retained when the computer is turned off.
 Use the setup utility, SETUP486.COM, to update the information stored in CMOS memory.

-Note: When the battery fails, the information stored in CMOS is erased.
-To replace the battery, contact your computer dealer or refer to Faxback Doc. # 1707 "Replacing the Battery".
+NOTE: When the battery fails, the information stored in CMOS is erased.
+To replace the battery, contact your computer dealer or refer to "Replacing the Battery" in the "Adding Optional Equipment" section.